mtongnz/ESP8266_ArtNetNode_v2/README.md

  - C1 - 5 can be any caps and are used to ensure each component has a stable power supply.
 I use 100nF.
  - You can use just one output if desired.
 Simply don't connect the second MAX485 and associated components.
  - The MAX485 can be substituted for any compatible RS-485 transeiver.
+ - The LEDs are not used at present so you can leave them out.

 ## Flashing firmware
 ### Web UI OTA from my previous project